rmsuthar/ravindra/index.md

 ## Professional Summary
 Senior **Frontend & UI Architect and Engineering Leader** with **17+ years of experience** delivering **enterprise-scale, high-performance, and accessible web applications**.
 Expert in blending technical excellence with **strategic leadership and people management** to drive large-scale digital transformations.
-Deep expertise in **Angular, React, TypeScript, AEM, and Accessibility**, coupled with a proven record of **architecting secure platforms, mentoring cross-functional teams, and driving Agile delivery** for global BFSI clients.
+Deep expertise in **Angular, React, TypeScript, AEM, and Accessibility**, coupled with a proven record of **architecting secure platforms, mentoring cross-functional teams, and driving Agile delivery**.